 Denmark regularly reports hate crime data to ODIHR.
 Denmark's hate crime laws are comprised of a general penalty-enhancement provision.
 Reported data include discrimination and hate speech offences, although these can be disaggregated.
 Hate crime data are collected by the Danish National Police and the Office of the Director of Public Prosecutions.
 Hate crime statistics are regularly published.
 Denmark conducts regular victimization surveys to measure unreported hate crime.

 Hate crimes recorded by police

-The National Police College introduced a mandatory course on hate crime, in which students are taught how to interact with targeted groups and how to communicate with victims in a respectful and understanding manner.
+The National Police College delivers an initial mandatory course on hate crime, in which police cadets are taught how to interact with targeted groups and how to communicate with victims in a respectful and understanding manner.

-The Danish National Police has developed a training seminar on hate crime which is offered as part of continuing education efforts.
+The Danish National Police offers officers a training seminar on hate crime as part of continuing education efforts.

 ODIHR observes that Denmark has not reported to ODIHR the number of prosecuted and sentenced hate crime cases.